danorel/really/README.md

 # really

-Foobar is a Python project for dealing with reinforcement learning method implementation
+really is a Python project for dealing with reinforcement learning method implementation

 ## Installation & Contributing